 Hundreds of people marched, to the beat of a steel band, from Old Street, along Hackney Road – bordering Hackney and Tower Hamlets – one of the most badly affected roads in East London.
 Along the route, marchers were greeted with rapturous support from local businesses, drivers, passers-by and residents.

-Our local newspaper branded us an ‘angry mob of residents’ and the tiny band of pro-LTN Twitterati unsurprisingly called us ‘gammon’, making out we were an unsavoury bunch of angry white working class yobs.
+Our local newspaper branded us an ‘angry mob of residents‘ – a comment they later withdrew – and the tiny band of pro-LTN Twitterati unsurprisingly called us ‘gammon’, making out we were an unsavoury bunch of angry white working class yobs.
 But in reality they were terrified by the sight, and the very idea of ordinary residents standing up for themselves.
-But they had better get used to it, because we are not going away, not until these draconian road closures are gone.
-And probably not after that.
-So we say, this just the start to our Summer of Discontent.
+But they had better get used to it, because we are not going away, and now we offer our support to our neighbours in Haringey, who are refusing to accept the imposition of draconian LTNs on their neighbourhoods.
 We want our streets back!

 • Reopen every road and cancel every road closure fine.